As a reminder, you are reading this article as a part of the 4I’s series:

 Physical Ideation Session

-It happens when everybody is in the same room. basically, it requires team members (Participants), Post-it notes, Vote dots, prepare some ideation topics printed, and an empty room. this could be included in those points:
+It happens when everybody is in the same room.
+Basically, it requires team members (Participants), Post-it notes, Vote dots, prepare some ideation topics printed, and an empty room.
+Check the next few points:

 - The Participants.